Funding your course

 Some of our bursaries can be applied for at the same time as making your application to study with us, some should be discussed at interview.

-If your financial situation changes during study, you should inform our Course Coordinator as soon as possible so a review can take place and we can do our best to help you.
+If your financial situation changes during study, you should inform our Academic Coordinator as soon as possible so a review can take place and we can do our best to help you.

 When applying for a bursary you will need to provide various personal details including proof of income for yourself or the income provider in your household.